 Tensions between China and the United States are mounting.
 China’s policies on technology transfer from foreign entities have resulted in two new World Trade Organization (WTO) dispute settlement cases.
 In one, the United States alleges that China has violated the WTO Agreement on Trade-Related Aspects of Intellectual Property (TRIPS).
 In the other, China asserts that the United States’ unilateral measures against certain Chinese goods (as countermeasures against China’s intellectual property policies) violate US obligations under the General Agreement on Tariffs and Trade 1994 (GATT 1994) and the Understanding on Rules and Procedures Governing the Settlement of Disputes (DSU).

 The US unilateral measures contested by China are based on specific provisions of the United States Trade Act of 1974 (Sections 301-310, collectively referred to as “section 301”).
-Section 301allows unilateral proceedings to be taken against jurisdictions whose actions discriminate against or negatively impact US trade interests and intellectual property, and preceded the Marrakesh Agreement Establishing the World Trade Organization (WTO Agreement), including the DSU.
+Section 301 allows unilateral proceedings to be taken against jurisdictions whose actions discriminate against or negatively impact US trade interests and intellectual property, and preceded the Marrakesh Agreement Establishing the World Trade Organization (WTO Agreement), including the DSU.

-In a ies and assets, and .”, China was called out for its discriminatory practices on technology transfer.
-And in the , the United States references those practices as enabling “technology transfer from U.S companies by directing or facilitating systematic investment in, and acquisition of, these U.S. companies and assets, and for stealing sensitive commercial information and trade secrets of American companies through unauthorized intrusions into their computer networks.”
+In a 2018 U.S. Special 301 Report, China was called out for its discriminatory practices on technology transfer.
+And in the 2019 Trade Policy Agenda, the United States references those practices as enabling “technology transfer from U.S companies by directing or facilitating systematic investment in, and acquisition of, these U.S. companies and assets, and for stealing sensitive commercial information and trade secrets of American companies through unauthorized intrusions into their computer networks.”

 Which of the US trade actions against China — if any — are permissible under the WTO Agreement?